Michal2SAB/video-stream-stealer/README.md

 # Description
-Download many .ts video stream files from a website, then create a single mp4 video file from it.
+Download many .ts video stream files from a website, then create a single mp4 video file from them.

 # How to do this